 Veterans who have been declared disabled by the Department of Veterans Affairs due to service-related injury are eligible for this entitlement.
 For more information on Vocational Rehabilitation, contact the VA representative in your community.

-For more information about these and other benefits programs, contact the Department of Veterans Affairs.
+For more information about these and other benefits programs or to apply, visit Department of Veterans Affairs

 Applying for Benefits

 Determine your eligibility for benefits through the VA.
 Begin an application for benefits online at https://www.ebenefits.va.gov/ebenefits/homepage or contact the VA regional office directly:

 Schedule an appointment with the certifying official at the Ohio Northern University Office of Financial Aid.